emo-bon/hackathon2022/handson_instructions.md

     ssh <username>@ceta.ualg.pt
 ```

+Once you are logged in, you may check your present working directory and what is in there:

+    $ pwd
+    $ /home/<username>
+    $ ls
+    $

 ## Clone the emo-bon/Hackathon2022 GitHub repository

-Use the [GIT version control system](https://git-scm.com/) to copy/clone the hackathon data to your home directory:
+Use the [GIT version control system](https://git-scm.com/) to copy/clone the `hackathon2022` repository to your home directory:

     $ git clone https://github.com/emo-bon/hackathon2022.git